l7mp/learning-go/99-labs/01-setup/README.md

 Consult the `README.md` file for how to solve the exercise and place your solution into the file `exercise.go` at the placeholder.

 > [!NOTE]
-> It is usually not worth copying someone else's solution: most probably your exercises will be quite different for theirs (that is what `make generate` is for).
+> It is usually not worth copying someone else's solution: most probably your exercises will be quite different from theirs (that is what `make generate` is for).

 For instance, you may be asked to write a `helloWorld` function in Go that will return the string `Hello world!` (your exercise may differ, so make sure you read the README carefully!).
 In this case, insert the below code into `exercise.go`: